OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

-# Cross Site Scripting (XSS) Prevention Cheat Sheet
+# Cross Site Scripting Prevention Cheat Sheet

 ## Introduction

 This cheat sheet provides guidance to prevent XSS vulnerabilities.

-Cross-Site Scripting is a misnomer.
+Cross-Site Scripting (XSS) is a misnomer.
 The name originated from early versions of the attack where stealing data cross-site was the primary focus.
 Since then, it has extended to include injection of basically any content, but we still refer to this as XSS.

 XSS is serious and can lead to account impersonation, taking actions as a user, observing user behaviour, loading external content, and stealing sensitive data.
 This cheatsheet is a list of techniques to prevent or limit the impact of XSS.
-No single technique will solve XSS.
-Using the right combination of Framework Security Measures, Output Encoding, and HTML Sanitization will prevent most XSS attacks.
+No single technique will solve XSS but using the right combination will prevent most attacks.

-## 2022 Updates

-Web development has changed drastically since the original XSS Prevention Cheatsheet was released.
-The original prevention techniques are still highly effective.
-However, developers continue to make XSS defense mistakes like:

-- Not performing validation, encoding, or sanitization on variables
-- Using the wrong output encoding method for the context they’re placing variables in
-- Opting to not perform validation on variables due to business requirements (hyphens and apostrophes in names, etc)
-- Relying on WAFs or CSPs that are easily bypassable

-This update focussed on simplifying the content.
-We want developers to be able to easily refer to this guide and immediately find what they are looking for.
-Explanations need to be clear, given real-world examples of where it is relevant, and be brief.
-In addition, most engineers use frameworks that provide some measure of security, we hope to include security advice surrounding popular frameworks into additional cheatsheets to complement this cheatsheet later this year.
-We hope you enjoy the updated XSS Prevention CheatSheet!

 ## Framework Security